openethereum/openethereum.github.io/JSONRPC.md

 ##### Returns

-`DATA` - the value at this storage position.
+`DATA`, 32 Bytes - the value at this storage position.

 ##### Example